Novig Promo Code WTOP: Claim $100 Bonus for NBA, CBB Predictions This Weekend - WTOP News

 |Date Last Verified

-If you are a new user ready to back the Iowa State Cyclones or the Arizona Wildcats tonight, the Novig promo code provides an immediate boost to your prediction portfolio.
-By signing up, eligible new Novig users will unlock a generous welcome package that includes 1,000 Novig Coins, 5 Novig Cash, and a 10% discount on your first purchase up to $100.
-Whether you are targeting a spread cover or an outright underdog victory in this highly anticipated top-10 matchup, this initial discount allows you to maximize the value of your very first entry on the prediction market.
+For fans looking to find value during the upcoming matchup between the Los Angeles Lakers and Denver Nuggets, the latest Novig promo code delivers serious leverage.
+Exclusively available to new Novig users, this welcome offer grants 1,000 Novig Coins and 5 Novig Cash, alongside a 10% discount on your first purchase up to $100.
+Whether you are backing the Lakers or siding with the visiting Nuggets, this discount allows you to maximize your initial prediction on the platform.

-Furthermore, this exclusive welcome offer comes equipped with a healthy starting balance of Novig Coins.
-This specialized virtual currency is designed to be utilized in Novig’s free mode, giving you the perfect opportunity to test out your college basketball strategies and explore the prediction platform entirely risk-free.
-Please note that this promotion is strictly eligible for new Novig users only.
+Beyond the purchase discount and Novig Cash, this promotion also equips you with Novig Coins.
+This virtual currency can be used exclusively in free mode, giving traders the perfect opportunity to test out market strategies and explore consensus odds without risk.
+Keep in mind that this complete promotional package is strictly eligible for new Novig users creating an account ahead of the 8:30 p.m.
+ET tip-off.

 |Team